keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 This story begins with a product: a Web based programming IDE.

-This application is quite huge and complex, but here we'll just focus on a small feature: a *live documentation search* in a tree of documents.<br>
+This application is quite huge and complex, but here we'll just focus on a small feature: a _live documentation search_ in a tree of documents.<br>
+This is an easy feature: you autocomplete links, and clicking the link opens the document in an overlay.

-When we started developing this, the search was simple: just autocomplete names of documents.
+When we started developing this the search behavior was simple: just autocomplete names of documents.

-As all documents are bulk loaded from an API, we implemented the search on the client: a `String.indexOf` plus use of [react-highlight-words](https://github.com/bvaughn/react-highlight-words) was enough.
+As all documents were bulk loaded from an API, we implemented the search on the client: a `String.indexOf` plus use of [react-highlight-words](https://github.com/bvaughn/react-highlight-words) was enough.

 ![A search preview](./search-example.png)

 # An additional search feature

-Later, in the documentation tab, we received a new feature request: to be able to **search inside the text of the document**.
+Later, in the documentation tab, we received a new feature request: be able to **search inside the text of the document**.

-Before digging into this let' recap the current status:
+Before digging into this let's recap the current status:

 - we receive the whole tree at load time
 - these documents changes rarely (we can cache it in the browser for a short time)

 Introducing a server side live search from the beginning doesn't worth the additional complexity (you know... premature optimization) and user performance would have been _worst_ in my opinion (due to network latency).
+I prefer to lazy-load the JSON while other section of the IDE are already working.

 But would this be still true if we add additional (big) text for every entry and we perform regex search inside them?
 Let's see:

-- the final JSON, with documentation text included, was just a few KBytes more (note that the **feature is loaded asynchronously**...
-100 KBytes of additional JSON, cached in the browser, are just OK)
+- the final JSON, with documentation text included, was just a few KBytes more (100 or more KBytes of additional JSON, cached in the browser, are just OK)
 - keeping the search on the client?
-The IDE mainly targets desktop environments and modern browsers
+The IDE mainly targets desktop environments and modern browsers.
-- I did a test with CPU throttling and it was "good enough": typing was a little less reactive, but OK.
+  I did a test with CPU throttling and it was "good enough": typing was a little less reactive, but OK.

 So: let's keep the search on the client! 🎉 🎉 🎉